Drish-Mali/CV-Matching/README.md

 ├── requirements.txt                                    # List of dependencies
-├── .gitignore                                          # Files to ignore in Git ├── data                                                # Directory for data files │── app.py                                              # Scripts to run Fast API end points : extract_top_k_job,extract_top_k_cv
+├── .gitignore                                          # Files to ignore in Git ├── data                                                # Directory for data files │── app.py                                              # scripts to run Fast API end points : extract_top_k_job,extract_top_k_cv
-│── language_handler.py                                 # Scripts to detct langauge used and transalte to english
+│── language_handler.py                                 # scripts to detct langauge used and transalte to english
 ├── notebooks                                           # Jupyter notebooks
 │       ├── 1-dm-data-preperation-cv.ipynb              # Notebook to create json files from CV pdfs
 │       └── 2-dm-data-extract-csv.ipynb                 # Notebook to create csv from json file of CV